-Fellow panelist Deborah Preston, Ph.D., former Provost and Vice President for Academic Affairs at Raritan Valley Community College and incoming President of Mercer County Community College, added: “For me, what has changed is that I’m looking at student success in smaller increments.
+Fellow panelist Deborah Preston, Ph.D., former Provost and Vice President for Academic Affairs at Raritan Valley Community College and current President of Mercer County Community College, added: “For me, what has changed is that I’m looking at student success in smaller increments.
 For so long we thought about student success at the community college level as graduation and transfer, graduation and transfer, graduation and transfer, and every now and then we extended it to your first semester credit success rate, but we tend to measure it in fairly large chunks.”

 The challenges that the two higher ed leaders shared aren’t unique — but the solutions that they’ve come up with to overcome them may be.
 Listen in below as they walk through the practices that are making a difference for students on their campuses.
 Once you view the on-demand webinar, you’ll be ready to: